What is Celestia (TIA)?

 TLDR

-1. Modular Architecture – It separates consensus and data availability from execution, unlike monolithic chains that bundle all functions, allowing for greater scalability and flexibility.
+1. Modular Architecture – It separates consensus and data availability from execution, allowing other chains (like rollups) to build on top of it efficiently.

 Deep Dive